LoDAlphA/Eastern-Sun-Rises/readme.txt

 -Weapon/Armor/Misc ( no Runewords ) + tp + magic eraser ( page 1 ) = removes Knockback from item
  (thanks to Sky)

+[CHANGELOG 5.1D]
+-fixed a bug with selfrepair spawning on throwing weapons -finally was able to get bufficons.dll working